Becoming Charlize Theron

 “If you had written just one sentence a day, your novel would have been finished years ago.”

 It would take another eight years for me to publish Mango.
 Although in my defense, the delay wasn’t due to not writing.
 The writing had already been done.
-But it was because I had not pushed through in the editing and publishing phase, and due to total lack of vision on where I wanted to go as a published author, that nearly killed my career as an author.
+But it was because I had not pushed through in the editing and publishing phase, and due to total lack of vision on where I wanted to go with publishing, that nearly killed my career as an author.

 Not lack of writing.